Apple event this year had an unusually dark undertone as it leaned into emergency features for a dangerous world

 Another example: Apple's $799 or more watch, the Ultra, has an 86-decibel siren that can be heard 600 feet away, and compass features that allow the user to retrace their steps without the internet.

-As with the satellite feature, Apple advertised it as for backcountry adventurers, but it could also be useful in more mundane settings.
-Imagine sounding the alarm as a deterrent to an attacker, or using the retracing feature to find your way back to your car after a local disaster has interrupted cell service.
+As with the satellite feature, Apple advertised it as a helpful tool for backcountry adventurers, but it could also be useful in more mundane settings.
+Imagine sounding the alarm as a deterrent to an attacker, or using the retracing feature to find your way back to your car after a disaster in your community has interrupted cell service.

-Apple also announced this week that iPhones and Apple Watches can now call 911 if they detect a car crash using motion sensors.
+Apple also announced this week that iPhones and Apple Watches, using motion sensors, can now call 911 if they detect a car crash has occurred.

-"We truly hope you never need it but that you will feel a little bit safer every time you get in the car," an Apple presenter said, moments before rolling another commercial where a driver gets hit by an air bag in slow motion after crashing.
+"We truly hope you never need it, but that you will feel a little bit safer every time you get in the car," an Apple presenter said, moments before showing images of a driver getting hit by an air bag in slow motion after crashing.

-Apple's launch events are designed to do one thing: Build up demand for Apple's new products.
-Apple wants to make the iPhone even more "essential" for its users though safety features, giving users reasons not to switch to competing Android devices.
+Apple's launch events are designed to do one thing: build demand for Apple's new products.
+The company now wants to make the iPhone even more "essential" for its users through safety features, giving users reasons not to switch to competing Android devices.

 Will these features meaningfully increase iPhone adoption and sales?
 It turns out, Apple has at least considered the possibility in the past.